S3 method for class 'AddiVortesFit'

 interval

 The type of interval calculation.
-The default "confidence" accounts only for uncertainty in the mean (similar to lm's confidence interval).
+The default "credible" accounts only for uncertainty in the mean (similar to lm's confidence interval).
 The alternative "prediction" also includes the model's error variance, producing wider intervals (similar to lm's prediction interval).

 showProgress